Kazmirchuk/nats-tcl/README.md

 $jet_stream publish "test.1" "msg 1"

 # asynchronous version
-proc pubAsyncCallback {timedOut result error} {
+proc pubAsyncCallback {timedOut info error} {
-    # if error is not empty it is dict containing "type" and "error" keys sended from NATS server
+    # if "error" is not empty it is dict containing "type" and "error" keys sended from NATS server
-    # if error is empty, publish was successfull and result is dict containing "stream", "seq" and optionally "duplicate"
+    # if "error" is empty, publish was successfull and "info" is dict containing "stream", "seq" and optionally "duplicate"
     ...
 }